This is a very capable and well featured water flosser.

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Waterpik whitening water flosser.
 If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Waterpik WF-05 Whitening Water Flosser review further down the page.
+If you want more detail, you can read my full Waterpik WF-05 Whitening Water Flosser review further down the page.

 1. Is there anything drastically wrong with this water flosser?